rgildiaz/ITI/projects/grafana/README.md

 3. Select the Loki data source.

 By default, Loki runs on port 3100, so this should be setup and working already.
-However, it may be necessary to save and test the data source to make sure that it works:
+However, it may be necessary to `save & test` the data source to make sure that it works:

 <figure style="
   height: auto;